Sharparam/SwitchBladeSteam/README.md

 Images in **res/images** are created by Graham Hough.

 Razer is a trademark and/or a registered trademark of Razer USA Ltd.
-Steam and the Steam logo are registered trademarks and/or registered trademarks of Valve Corporation.
+Steam and the Steam logo are trademarks and/or registered trademarks of Valve Corporation.
 All other trademarks are property of their respective owners.

 This project is in no way endorsed, sponsored or approved by Valve or Razer.